Approximating Sparse Matrices and their Functions using Matrix-vector products: Approximation for functions of banded matrices

 \paragraph{Example} Let $\mtx{A}_6 \in \R^{6\times 6}$ be a banded matrix with upper bandwidth $2$ and lower bandwidth $1$.
 Then the matrix-vector products of $\mtx{A}_6$ with $\mtx{I}_6^{(1+2+1)}$ give

-We observe in the example that every nonzero entries of $\mtx{A}_6$ in each row has been copied exactly once up to reordering onto the same row of $\mtx{A}_6\mtx{I}_6^{(4)}$.
+We observe in the example that every nonzero entry of $\mtx{A}_6$ in each row has been copied exactly once up to reordering onto the same row of $\mtx{A}_6\mtx{I}_6^{(4)}$.
 Since we know $\mtx{A}_6$ has upper bandwidth $2$ and lower bandwidth $1$, we can reorganize the entries of $\mtx{A}_6\mtx{I}_6^{(4)}$ to recover $\mtx{A}_6$ exactly.
 This idea can be generalized as follows \cite{ColemanMore1983,CPR1974}.\footnote{The work in \cite{ColemanMore1983,CPR1974} is based on partitioning/coloring of the adjacency graph of a banded matrix.
 In this work, we show the vectors more explicitly.}

-\begin{theorem} Let $\mtx{A} \in \R^{n\times n}$ be a banded matrix with upper bandwidth $k_1$ and lower bandwidth $k_2$.
-Then $\mtx{A}$ can be exactly recovered using $1+k_1+k_2$ matrix-vector products using $\mtx{I}_n^{(1+k_1+k_2)}$ as in \eqref{eq:repeatedid}. \end{theorem} \begin{proof}\footnote{The proof of Theorem \ref{thm:bband} can be simplified by arguing that we need at most $1+k_1+k_2$ colors to color the columns of $A$ such that all the columns of the same color have disjoint support.
+\begin{proposition} Let $\mtx{A} \in \R^{n\times n}$ be a banded matrix with upper bandwidth $k_1$ and lower bandwidth $k_2$.
+Then $\mtx{A}$ can be exactly recovered using $1+k_1+k_2$ matrix-vector products using $\mtx{I}_n^{(1+k_1+k_2)}$ as in \eqref{eq:repeatedid}. \end{proposition} \begin{proof}\footnote{The proof of Proposition \ref{thm:bband} can be simplified by arguing that we need at most $1+k_1+k_2$ colors to color the columns of $\mtx{A}$ such that all the columns of the same color have disjoint support.
 Now, probing all the columns of the same color simultaneously yields the result.
-In this work, we provide a lengthier proof of Theorem \ref{thm:bband} to make certain observations that lay the groundwork for our strategy to recover functions of banded matrices in Section \ref{subsec:stratband}.} Let $s = 1+k_1+k_2$ and for $1\leq i \leq n$ and $1\leq j \leq s$, define Equivalently, $t_{ij}$ is the unique integer satisfying
+In this work, we provide a lengthier proof of Proposition \ref{thm:bband} to make certain observations that lay the groundwork for our strategy to recover functions of banded matrices in Section \ref{subsec:stratband}.} Let $s = 1+k_1+k_2$ and for $1\leq i \leq n$ and $1\leq j \leq s$, define Equivalently, $t_{ij}$ is the unique integer satisfying

 Then the $(i,j)$-entry of $\mtx{A}\mtx{I}_n^{(s)}$ is given by since $A_{k\ell} = 0$ for all $k_2 < k-\ell$ and $k_1 < \ell-k$.

 Now we show that for all $1\leq i,r \leq n$ with $k_1\geq r-i \geq -k_2$, there is a unique entry of $\mtx{A}\mtx{I}_{n}^{(s)}$ equal to $A_{ir}$, i.e., we can use the entries of $\mtx{A}\mtx{I}_{n}^{(s)}$ to recover every nonzero entry of $\mtx{A}$.
 Let $1\leq i,r \leq n$ be integers such that $k_1 \geq r-i \geq -k_2$ and $1\leq j \leq s$ be a unique integer such that $r = st^*+j$ for some integer $t^*$.
 Then Therefore $t^* = t_{ij}$ and for each $k_1 \geq r-i \geq -k_2$, there is a unique entry $\left[\mtx{A}\mtx{I}_{n}^{(s)}\right]_{ij}$ equal to $A_{ir}$ with $j = r-st_{ij}$.
 Therefore $\mtx{A}$ can be exactly recovered using $1+k_1+k_2$ matrix-vector products using $\mtx{I}_n^{(1+k_1+k_2)}$. \end{proof}